Active Sampling for MRI-based Sequential Decision Making: Experimental Setup

 \subsection{Evaluation Metrics}

-To assess diagnostic performance, we evaluate our method from three perspectives: disease detection, severity quantification, and overall sequential diagnosis, using Area Under the Receiver Operating Characteristic curve and Balanced Accuracy as primary metrics.
+To assess diagnostic performance, we evaluate our method from three perspectives: disease detection, severity quantification, and overall sequential diagnosis, using \textbf{Area Under the Receiver Operating Characteristic Curve (AUC)} and \textbf{Balanced Accuracy} as primary metrics.
 For disease detection, we assess the model’s ability to distinguish pathological cases from no findings.
 Severity quantification focuses on positive cases, evaluating accuracy in classifying disease progression (Low-Moderate vs. High Grade for ACL Sprain; Partial vs. Full for Cartilage Thickness Loss).
 Sequential diagnosis treats the process as trajectory prediction, requiring correct classification at both stages—detecting disease and assessing severity—for a prediction to be valid, aligning with real-world clinical needs.
+Additionally, sampling and computational efficiency metrics have been included for a comprehensive evaluation.

+Beyond standard diagnostic performance, we incorporate four metrics that specifically address clinical risk and patient safety across the diagnostic pipeline.
+For disease detection, we focus on the risks associated with false negatives.
+The \textbf{disease detection missed rate} evaluates the proportion of diseased subjects misclassified as healthy, a critical error that can delay necessary treatment.
+Building on this, we specifically isolate the number of \textbf{missed high-severity subjects}.
+This metric highlights a subset of patients for whom a missed diagnosis introduces significantly higher clinical risk.
+For severity quantification stage, we examine misclassification errors among diagnosed patients.
+We first assess \textbf{low-severity overestimation rate}, where incorrectly escalating the severity level may lead to wasted medical resources.
+Conversely, we track \textbf{high-severity underestimation rate}, an error that carries the dangerous consequence of potential undertreatment.